rphln/Swordsong/mechanics.md

 Each character has a talent – a passive ability that activates under certain circumstances.

-  - Prologue talents activates as the character enters combat for the first time.
+  - Prologue triggers as the character enters the match for the first time.

-  - Epilogue talents activates as the character leaves combat for the first time.
+  - Epilogue triggers as the character leaves the match for the first time.

 | Name                  | Effect                                                 |
 | --------------------- | ------------------------------------------------------ |